ibexa/documentation-user/docs/getting_started/dashboard/work_with_dashboard.md

 ### Add blocks

-In Dashboard Builder, you can access a menu of **Elements**, which includes a set of blocks of content that you can add to the zones of the dashboard.
+In Dashboard Builder, you can access a menu of **Dashboard blocks**, which includes a set of blocks of content that you can add to the zones of the dashboard.

 !!!
 Tip